qzagarese/hyaline-dto/hyaline-dto-examples/README.md

 ## hyalinedto-springboot-rest-example

 A simple Spring Boot application running a REST service.
-The service returns a `Person` object serialized in different ways, as shown in the main `README` file.
+The service returns a `Person` object serialized in different ways, as shown in the [Getting started](https://github.com/Bluesoul/hyaline-dto/wiki/Getting-started) page.

 Path | Result
 :-----|:-----------